Free Career Aptitude and Career Assessment Tests

 Online personality tests measure your intelligence or aptitude, inventory your skills, and assess your ability to succeed in a career.
-Some work as simply as selecting colors you like and don't like.
+Some are as simple as selecting colors you like and don't like.
 With others, you'll need to answer a number of specific questions.

 Personality tests can be useful for showing you what kind of career you might want.
-They can also show you what skills make you a strong candidate for a job.
-Once you know your skills, you can highlight them on your resumes and cover letters.
+They also can show you what skills make you a strong candidate for a job.
+Once you know your skills, you can highlight them on your resume and cover letters.

 Some tests are free, while others cost money.
 Be sure to research the cost of a test before doing it.
 Some can be done online, while others require a career counselor to interpret them.

 For example, the Typology Central Jung Personality Test is a free personality test that combines two systems for evaluating personality type—Jungian Cognitive Functions and Personality Dichotomies.
 After you take the test, you'll get a report that outlines your temperament.

 The Myers-Briggs Type Indicator is a very thorough personality test.
 This is one of the top-rated instruments to help assess your personality type and explore career options.
 If you're a college graduate, check to see if your career office offers no-cost testing for alumni.
 Otherwise, review these options for taking the assessment either online or in-person.

 This test categorizes people into one of 16 personality types.
 With a series of questions, the test determines whether you gravitate toward extroversion or introversion, sense or intuition, thinking or feeling, and judging or perceiving.